awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 #### GlobalSecondary Indexes

-The table MUST configure a single GlobalSecondaryIndex:
+The table MUST contain a GlobalSecondaryIndex defined as follows:

 - Index Name: `Active-Keys`
   - We are able to ensure a 1:1 mapping of the GSI to the configured [table name](#table-name)